revans011/jsm_2023/documents/positive_unlabeled_design_abstract.md

 Lydersen S. Balanced or imbalanced samples?.
 Tidsskrift for Den norske legeforening.
 2018 Sep 17.

 McManus IC.
 The power of a procedure for detecting mixture distributions in laterality data.
 Cortex.
 1984 Sep 1;20(3):421-6.

+Wang T, Elston RC.
+Improved power by use of a weighted score test for linkage disequilibrium mapping.
+The american journal of human genetics.
+2007 Feb 1;80(2):353-60.

+Wylie CE, Collins SN, Verheyen KL, Newton JR. Risk factors for equine laminitis: A case-control study conducted in veterinary-registered horses and ponies in Great Britain between 2009 and 2011.
+The Veterinary Journal.
+2013 Oct 1;198(1):57-69.

 ## Appendix 1.
 Table 1.
 Sample sizes for four GWAS studies of CCLD.
 The last columns shows the number of affected cases in the control group assuming 10 percent non-detection rate.